LucasTippelt/T-Grainer/README.md

 - select your grain
 - the ***sequencer*** is 2 bars in 1/8 notes
 - to ***toggle the sequencer*** use this button ![image](https://user-images.githubusercontent.com/93798450/154749271-eeb6afb4-bf1b-4cf9-a7e9-ac53ddcfb1bb.png)
-- the small button (next to "Sequencer" text in L-Grainer, next to the sequencer toggle in T-Grainer) is only to make the current beat visible, the sequencer will still work if it's not pressed
+- the small button (next to "Sequencer" text in L-Grainer) is only to make the current beat visible, the sequencer will still work if it's not pressed
 - if you zoom in far enough on a waveform, it shows you the length of a 1/4 note in your currently selected bpm
 - if you select "change LFO scales" in the "Version" menu bar, you can change how much the LFOs should affect each effect (values between 0.1 and 1.5 are advised) to permanently save your changes edit the value in one of these objects and save ![image](https://user-images.githubusercontent.com/93798450/154543253-67be026f-e74d-4336-a913-e513f01213c0.png)